andreasmhallberg/readingnotes/Beeston, 1970. The Arabic Language Today.md

   > One is obliged to admit that the system is to a considerable extent an ornament of diction rather than functionally necessary.

-- Only practical function of icraab is to mark the agent.
+- Only practical function of *iʿrāb* is to mark the agent.
 In some cases unclear also with icraab.
 Gives example  *ra’a akhi musa*.
 [Doesn't hold up.
 This would always be SO according to traditional grammar.
 Cf. Bayṭār.]

-- In discussion in beginning of 20th century about using dialect as standard middle way was proposed: do away with icraab.
+- In discussion in beginning of 20th century about using dialect as standard middle way was proposed: do away with *iʿrāb*.
 Beeston argues against this.
 54-55

 @icraab
 @Arabic